LaunchCodeEducation/technical-analyst-curriculum/content/Day-1/inclass-activity/exercise-1/_index.md

 2. Why was the character (Sadness) able to get Bing Bong to talk?
    1. What was different about her approach?
    2. Why was it successful?
-   3. What do you think would have happened if Sadness was not there to empathize with the charter Bing Bong?
+   3. What do you think would have happened if Sadness was not there to empathize with the character Bing Bong?